Chris Neill is a writer and comedian, working on stage, audio, and television.

 He has presented five solo shows at the Edinburgh Fringe; Does it with Strangers (2002), The BBC, Andrew Gilligan, and Me (2004), Middle Class Misery- The Board Game (2005), Everybody Hates Chris (Neill) (2006), and Chris Neill’s Got a Bun in the Oven (2008).
 His stand-up shows have been Critics’ Choice in The Guardian, The Times, The Daily Telegraph, Time Out, and the Evening Standard.

 In March 2019, his essay collection What Is This Thing Called, Love? was published by WF Howes as an audiobook, which he also voiced.
+His radio show Raging Enigma was shortlisted for Writer’s Guild of Great Britain Awards in December 2022.

 “Blissfully well written, Neill may be first and foremost a comedian, but his observations are as acute as any novelist’s.
 Sweet, sharp and very funny.” – The Times